aishwarya24/HelloWorld/.github/ISSUE_TEMPLATE/ui.md

 ---

-Provide a clear description of the issue you want to report related to the UI in yugabyte.
+Provide a clear description of the issue you want to report related to the UI in Yugabyte.
-For instance , if it is a platform issue, you could also include it in your issue title as follows:
+For instance , if it is a platform issue, you could include it in your issue title as follows:
 [UI][Platform] Title